kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 ## Summary

 This document proposes a standard for declaring switch network topology in Kubernetes clusters, representing the hierarchy of nodes, switches, and interconnects.
-In this context, a switch can refer to a physical network device or a collection of such devices with close proximity and functionality.
+In this context, a `switch` can refer to a physical network device or a collection of such devices with close proximity and functionality.

 ## Motivation

-With the rise of multi-node Kubernetes workloads—such as AI/ML training jobs or sets of interdependent, data-intensive services—that demand intensive inter-node communication, scheduling pods in close network proximity is becoming essential.
+With the rise of multi-node Kubernetes workloads that demand intensive inter-node communication, scheduling pods in close network proximity is becoming essential.
+Examples of such workloads include AI/ML training jobs or sets of interdependent, data-intensive services.

 However, Kubernetes currently lacks a standard method to describe cluster network topology, which is a key area for improvement.
 By establishing a consistent way to represent cluster network topology, this proposal lays the groundwork for advanced scheduling capabilities that take backend switched network topology and performance into account.
-For example, this will enable the development of a network-aware gang scheduling plugin.

 Some major CSPs already offer mechanisms to discover instance network topology:
 - **Amazon AWS** provides the [DescribeInstanceTopology API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstanceTopology.html).